 - Does the quoted cost cover everything you need or are they going to charge you for subsequent more advanced modules?
 If so, would you be able to afford these today?
 Do not make the mistake of believing you will make sufficient money with the first modules to cover the cost of later ones.
 There is no guarantee this will happen.

 - Do they offer a no questions asked refund if you’re not happy with the course?
 Make sure there are no vague or subjective conditions that might make getting a refund challenging.

-It is not a good idea to get into debt to pay for any product if you do not have way to pay the debt off.
+It’s also not a good idea to get into debt to pay for any product.
 Find the best training you can afford without going into debt you can’t service.

 - Do they offer weekly regular training webinars where the latest trends, tips and ideas are shared?
 You want to make sure these are currently offered live and not old recordings of webinars from the past.

 - Read reviews and take note of the dates the reviews were written.
-If you can only find reviews written a few years ago, I would give it a miss.
+If you can only find reviews written more than a few years ago, I would give it a miss.

 - Search for the program name and the word ‘launch’ in Google to see if there are articles or press releases about when the program was first released.